eukestad/TrendyInvestments/README.md

 # Trendy Investments
-Trending investments and their volatility:
-Here we explore the historical data of Game Stop, Bitcoin and the S&P 500.
+Here we explore the historical data of _Game Stop_, _Bitcoin_ and the _S&P 500_.
 We have chosen to measure their performance in the market.

 ![Investments](images/3.jpg)